Stimulus Act Changes to COBRA

 - Coordinate new offsetting payroll tax and withholding procedures with payroll department.

-If you need assistance with compliance with these new employer obligations, contact Nancy Farnam at 248/567-7426 or other members of Varnum's Employee Benefits group.
+If you need assistance with compliance with these new employer obligations, contact Varnum's Employee Benefits Practice Team.